Consider joining the AgPack.

-In fact, we need to increase the number of graduates in our 4-year degree programs by 1.5 to 2 percent a year and add 90 students to our 2-year degree programs to meet the needs of our state.
+In fact, we need to increase the number of graduates in our four-year degree programs by 1.5 to 2 percent a year and add 90 students to our two-year degree programs to meet the needs of our state.

 Fall Semester Admission

-We strongly encourage all applicants to apply for freshman admission by November 1 for priority consideration.
+We strongly encourage all applicants to apply for first-year admission by November 1 for priority consideration.

 Here are the dates you need to know: